 The SAYSO project successfully held its first Public Workshop event on the 21st March 2018 at SAYSO partner DIN’s facilities in Berlin (Germany).
 This document describes the organisation of said event, provides a record of the most relevant information and indicates where all the material presented may be found.File type: pdf

-The SAYSO project successfully held its second Public Workshop on the 4th December 2018 in Brussels (Belgium).
+The SAYSO project successfully held its final Public Workshop on 15-17th April 2019 in Budapest (Hungary) in collaboration with the SmartResilience project.
+Organised as a conference, the event attracted the participation of 90 interdisciplinary practitioners, suppliers, and researchers from across Europe and the US.
 This document describes the organisation of said event, provides a record of the most relevant information and indicates where all the material presented may be found.File type: pdf

 This document describes the structure, content and implementation of the SAYSO Online Community Platform, a social networking and collaboration platform that aims to facilitate the communication and information exchange between practitioners, relevant suppliers and potential procurers, institutions and policy makers.File type: pdf

 On the 27th of March 2019, SAYSO project successfully conducted a training event, organised and hosted by KEMEA in its premises (Athens, Greece), with the participation of Public Authorities including first responders and contracting authorities related to the scope and operational deployment of MSSAS (including the relevant procurement procedures).
 This document provides information on the organisational aspects of the event, its structure and participants, as well as the activities and feedback collected within that day.File type: pdf

 During its 2-year duration, the SAYSO project carried out a number of dissemination and communication activities with the objective to inform stakeholders of the work done in the project as well as to get them involved in the review of the SAYSO work and in the project’s afterlife.
 This deliverable summarises the work performed by the project and its partners.File type: pdf